Trump administration reaches deal with Texas counties on immigration

 The mandate to expand the program was outlined in an executive order on immigration enforcement signed just days after Trump took office in January.

-One of the new places on the list is Waller County, about 50 miles north of Houston, which gained national attention after a black woman arrested after a traffic stop died in a jail suicide.
-The 2015 incident stoked a simmering debate about racial bias in policing.

-Additional reporting by Mica Rosenberg in New York; Writing by Jon Herskovitz; Editing by Sandra Maler
+Additional reporting by Mica Rosenberg in New York; Writing by Jon Herskovitz; Editing by Sandra Maler and Peter Cooney